-- Sudden changes in behaviour and educational performance. - Displays of affection which are sexual and age-inappropriate. - Self-harm, self-mutilation or attempts at suicide. - Alluding to secrets which they cannot reveal. - Tendency to cling or need constant reassurance. - Regression to younger behaviour - Distrust of familiar adults e.g., the anxiety of being left with relatives, - Unexplained gifts or money. - Depression and withdrawal. - Fear of undressing for PE. - Sexually transmitted disease. - Fire setting.
+- Sudden changes in behaviour and educational performance. - Displays of affection which are sexual and age-inappropriate. - Self-harm, self-mutilation or attempts at suicide. - Alluding to secrets which they cannot reveal. - Tendency to cling or need constant reassurance. - Regression to younger behaviour - Distrust of familiar adults, e.g., the anxiety of being left with relatives, - Unexplained gifts or money. - Depression and withdrawal. - Sexually transmitted disease. - Fire setting.